-The Ninja Foodi outdid it with this Ninja Foodi No Boil Method Stuffed Shells recipe.
-A quick and easy ricotta stuffed shell that cooks to perfection.
+The Ninja Foodi outdid it with this Ninja Foodi No-Boil Method Stuffed Shells recipe.
+The quick and easy ricotta-stuffed shell that cooks to perfection.
 Toast right in the Foodi for that glorious golden brown cheese on top.

 Stuffed shells are my weakness.
 Pasta runs through our veins, and this recipe came to me one night!
 I suddenly realized that I should be able to cook stuffed shells in a pressure cooker the same way I do regular pasta.
 You Ninja Foodi is the perfect way to cook traditional pasta shells and not pre-boiling them first.

 The Ninja Foodi is one of the best kitchen devices I have used.
 It’s like an Instant Pot and Air Fryer In one.
 So you get quick meals that still offer that golden brown baked look without touching your shells!

 What Size Shells Do You Need For Stuffed Shells

 You need to buy the jumbo size shells.
 Just the regular box of jumbo shells you have been using for years.
 But this time you do not need to boil the pasta and pre-cook the shells as you normally would.
 You will stuff the ricotta cheese mixture right inside the uncooked shell.

 This was a game-changer for me, cause pre-cooking Shells always takes so much effort!

 Can You Layer Stuffed Shells in Ninja Foodi